lacanoid/datalink/README.md

 The extension can be used without a daemon, but this looses some of the functionality.
 The extension by itself does not perform any file system changes.

-This extension uses a number of advanced Postgres features for implementation, including types, transactions, jsonb, event and instead-of triggers, listen/notify, file_fdw, plperlu...
-It also requires [pguri](https://github.com/petere/pguri) extension for URL processing and [curl](https://curl.se/) for integrity checking.
-All these together provide a powerful file and web framework within SQL environment.

 Currently, it implements the following:
 - SQL/MED DATALINK type, currently defined as a base type (a variant of jsonb)
 - SQL/MED DATALINK constructors DLVALUE, DLPREVIOUSCOPY and DLNEWCOPY